ncsurobotics/ncsurobotics.github.io/src/pages/dry_run/dry_run.md

 description: Dry Run Procedure
 layout: page
 ---
+*[MEB]: Main Electronics Board
+*[MSB]: Manipulation Systems Board
+*[LBB]: Load Balancing Board
+*[SSH]: Secure Shell
+*[FPGA]: Field-programmable gate array
+> [!WARNING]
-   ⚠️ Unless you know what you are doing, please use the team laptop instead of your personal device.
+> Unless you really know what you are doing, please use the team laptop instead of your personal device.
 It is known to work and most troubleshooting instructions assume that you are using it

 ## Connect to the system
 1. Connect BOTH batteries to the robot (**this is important!** LBB is known to misbehave a little if the robot is powered on with only one battery present!)
 2. Power the robot on using the system switch